Not a large chain in sight, these guys know their beans – and what to do with them.

-Close to Oxford Circus, Kaffeine has become a staple of the London coffee scene – and being an Australian/New Zealand operation, knows a thing or two about flat whites.
+With its two West End shops, Kaffeine has become a staple of the London coffee scene – and being an Australian/New Zealand operation, it knows a thing or two about flat whites.
 It also runs courses in "latte art" and other essential coffee-making skills.

 Specialising in Ethiopian coffee, Ground Control near Angel is the public face of the Ethiopian Coffee Company.
 Pop in for the Daily Filter, which throughout the week changes to a different region of Ethiopia.
 They'll even tell you what the tasting notes are.